ATR-Lab/GRA_workshop/README.md

 </p>

 ## 📝 About <a name = "about"></a>
-This repository contains information and files relavent to the Grand River Academny's visit to the ATR Lab.
+This repository contains information and files relavent to the Grand River Academy's visit to the ATR Lab.
 ATR is a research laboratory focused on immersive robotics.